cs-au-dk/TAJS/TAJS-functions.md

     - Asserts that the value satisfies the given predicates.
 A predicate name is the name of a predicate method in the lattice.Value class.
 A disjunction of predicates can be made by interleaving '||' between the predicate names.
 If expectedResult is false, then the predicate test is expected to fail.
 Finally, the assertion can be allowed to be unreachable (usually not the case).
 - **TAJS_assertEquals**(Value expected, Value actual, [Boolean expectedResult = true]) -> void:
     - Asserts that the two values are equal (if expectedResult is true) or that they are not equal (if expectedResult is false).
+- **TAJS_assumeModuleType**(String file, Object module) -> Undefined:
+    - Attempts to load a TypeScript declaration file for the chosen JavaScript module and then applies type filtering on module.exports accordingly.
 - **TAJS_asyncListen**(Function callback) -> void:
     - Registers a callback for asynchronous execution.
 - **TAJS_conversionToPrimitive**(Value value, [String hint]) -> PrimitiveValue: